Looking for the best luxury sheets?

 Are all Luxury sheets expensive?

-No. You can get a set a cotton percale or sateen sheets for a great price.
+No. You can get a set of cotton percale or sateen sheets for a great price.
 Obviously, luxury sheets are more expensive than ordinary sheets, mostly because they are made using natural fibers like cotton.

 If you are on a tight budget, synthetic fiber sheets like microfiber or a polyester-cotton blend will be much cheaper.